Labor dispute disruptions of sports on television: 1970s

 The 1977 NABET (National Association of Broadcast Employees and Technicians) strike of ABC affected the crew for the 1977 Indianapolis 500 broadcast.
 The on-air talent remained the same, but a number of technical workers were replaced.

-1978 there was a dispute at the BBC in November/December firstly there was a overtime ban the first sport to be hit was the planned 1978 Davis Cup Final coverage on 8-10 December (a result of this was that ITV picked it up) and a week later Sports Review and Personality Of The Year 1978 was nearly curtailed just before Steve Ovett was about to receive the Sports Personality Of The Year trophy on the Wednesday night 13 December, 2 nights later Show Jumping coverage from Olympia on the Friday night 15 December was not shown and the following day/night 16th December Grandstand went ahead in the afternoon from lunchtime with interruptions, Match Of The Day was shortened so Show Jumping from Olympia could be shown this culminated in a strike a week later which ended at 10pm on 22 December which meant that the following day's Grandstand was not shown, but there was Final Score and later Match of the Day.
+1978 there was a dispute at the BBC in November/December firstly there was an overtime ban the first sport to be hit was the planned 1978 Davis Cup Final coverage on 8-10 December (a result of this was that ITV picked it up) and a week later Sports Review and Personality Of The Year 1978 was nearly curtailed just before Steve Ovett was about to receive the Sports Personality Of The Year trophy on the Wednesday night 13 December, 2 nights later Show Jumping coverage from Olympia on the Friday night 15 December was not shown and the following day/night 16th December Grandstand went ahead in the afternoon from lunchtime with interruptions, Match Of The Day was shortened so Show Jumping from Olympia could be shown this culminated in a strike a week later which ended at 10pm on 22 December which meant that the following day's Grandstand was not shown, but there was Final Score and later Match of the Day.

 The 1979 Austrian Grand Prix went without a broadcast when the local cameramen for ORF, who was broadcasting went on strike.
 Since the local feed was also the world feed, a lot of people didn't get to see a race that day.

 A number of events were not covered in the United Kingdom in August/September 1979 due to the fact that ITV held the UK rights to these events due to the 11 week ITV strike among, these events were the Ebor Festival, St Leger, and 1979 Ryder Cup.